Tyrantflood/Tyrantflood/README.md

 ### ✨ Who am I?

 My name is Prince Obi.
-I'm an aspiring software engineer that is currently focusing on front end with the end goal of being a fullstack developer.
+I'm Fullstack Developer that is currently focused on  developing my skills to greater heights.

+Currently learning laravel.

 Happy working with you.

 #### 💻 Technologies that I use